07 September 2020

 Two groups of faculty (potentially same faculty participants) –

 The benefits of such an experiment can be seen for both faculty and student.
 For the faculty, they would gain an integrated knowledge of the wider curriculum and not just in their own area.
-They would also gain a more holistic sense of what the student was learning which would in turn allow for a more coherent approach to be taken towards the topic of study.
+They would also gain a more holistic sense of what the student was learning which would in turn allow for a more coherent approach to be taken toward the topic of study.
 The student would benefit from this coherent approach as well as gaining an advanced level of understanding from viewing the topic from different perspectives.
-They would also benefit from receiving focussed guidance on exegetical, theological and pastoral praxis issues.
+They would also benefit from receiving focused guidance on exegetical, theological, and pastoral praxis issues.

 However, in order to implement such an experiment some prior research may need to be completed.
 Areas of research could include: